launchbadge/sqlx/sqlx-cli/README.md

 Compares the migration history of the running database against the `migrations/` folder and runs any scripts that are still pending.

-#### Enable building in "offline" mode with `query!()`
+#### Enable building in "offline mode" with `query!()`

 Note: must be run as `cargo sqlx`.

 ```bash
 cargo sqlx prepare
 ```

-Saves query data to `sqlx-data.json` in the current directory; check this file into version control and an active database connection will no longer be needed to build your project.
+Saves query metadata to `sqlx-data.json` in the current directory; check this file into version control and an active database connection will no longer be needed to build your project.

 Has no effect unless the `offline` feature of `sqlx` is enabled in your project.
 Omitting that feature is the most likely cause if you get a `sqlx-data.json` file that looks like this:

 ```json
 {